pcal43/fastback/docs/remote.md

 ## Manually Restoring a Remote Snapshot

+FastBack backups are just regular git repos.
+This means you can use the terminal and the `git` command line tool to interact with them.

+To restore from a remote manually using `git`:

 1. Install `git`.
 Mac and Linux users should already have it; Windows users may need to go [here](https://git-scm.com/downloads).